5 days expedition

 * In conjunction with any other Expedtion.

 The Madre de Dios River, as it is known in modern times, has for centuries been the Amaru Mayu (River of Serpents) to the local population.
-After meandering some 3,000 Km through Peru, Bolivia, and Brazil, changing its name three times, it finally flows into the Amazon River with twice the discharge volume of the Mississippi river.
+After meandering some 3,000 Km through Peru, Bolivia, and Brazil and changing its name three times, it finally flows into the Amazon River with twice the discharge volume of the Mississippi.

 The Manu National Park has the highest biodiversity among protected areas in the world.
-With 1,000 species of birds including Peru’s National bird the Cock of the Rock, the Park is also home to over 200 species of mammals including the Spectacled Bear, Otter, Tapir, Deer, Jaguar, and 15 species of Monkeys.
+With 1,000 species of birds, the Park is also home to over 200 species of mammals including the Spectacled Bear, Otter, Tapir, Deer, Jaguar, and 15 species of Monkeys.

 Today’s drive will take us to the headwaters of the Madre de Dios river on the eastern slope of the Andes.
-This is a full day drive, with stops at the Chullpas de Ninamarca, and the town of Paucartambo..
-We will camp at the Tres Cruces lookout for a gorgeous view of the Amazon Basin, and weather permitting, a sunrise over the Amazon.
+This is a full day drive, with stops at the Chullpas de Ninamarca, and the town of Paucartambo.
+We will camp at the Tres Cruces lookout for a gorgeous view of the Amazon Basin below; and weather permitting, a sunrise over the Amazon.

 Overnight: Camp Tres Cruces.

-Today we will travel to Itahuania… the end of the road.
+Today we drive to Itahuania… the end of the road.